Haripad

-A main feature of Haripad which attracts even the foreigners is the "Payippad Jalolsavam".
-It is believed that the currently worshiping idol of Lord Subrahmanya was brought from Kandalloor with escort of snake boats and Valla Sadya.
-The Rajiv Gandhi Combined Cycle Power Plant (NTPC, Kayamkulam) is located in Haripad Assembly Constituency.

-Haripad derived its name from either Aripad (Ari meaning Rice), or "Harigeethapuram".
-The population of Haripad is 16,445, as of the 2011 census.

 History

 Earlier it was known as Arippatt, the name Haripad came into prominence only in the 20th century.
 Some scholars say that it means place near water (ari- arike pat place).
-During the period of European colonization, In the opinion of the Dutch Governor Gollanez the sea coast between Quilon and Purakkad which the Dutch called 'Martha" and which region was known as Karthikappally consisted of two regions or nation states, Karnoppally (present-day Karunagapally) and Karimpali.
+During the period of European colonization, In the opinion of the Dutch Governor Gollanez the sea coast between Quilon and Purakkad which the Dutch called "Martha" and which region was known as Karthikappally consisted of two regions or nation states, Karnoppally (present-day Karunagapally) and Karimpali.
 More specifically, Haripad was located in Karimpali which was the area between Kayamkulam and Purakkad and was also known as Vettimana.

 The capital of Vettimana was Karimpalil palace (near the present-day Haripad Railway Station), but at some point it was moved to Karthikappally.
 In 1742 Marthanda Varma defeated Karthikappally region and added it to Travancore State.
 During the period of the kingship, Haripad was a town, the remaining town hall stands as proof.
 Also during this period, Haripad was the administrative center of Karthikappally Taluk, and it was from Haripad that the major portion of rice for the state was produced.
 It is believed that famous poet Kerala Varma Valiakoi Thampuran was kept under house arrest in Haripad Ananthapuram Palace and during his stay at Haripad he wrote 'Mayoora Sandesham' in which he expressed his grief of being separated from his dear wife.

 In 1921 Haripad got municipal town status, however in 1941 it was downgraded to a non-municipal town.
 Finally, in 1954 it was changed into a Panchayat.
 In 2015, it was again upgraded to municipality.
 Prof. Sudha Suseelan is the 1st chairperson in Haripad Municipality.